tombatron/NReJSON/README.md

 All deprecated RedisJson commands have been removed.

+Changed param array in `JsonArrayAppend` and `JsonArrayAppendAsync` to be an array of type `object`.

 ## Major Changes in Version 3.0

 In version 3.0 support for serialization and deserialization was added in the form of new generic overloads for the following extension methods: